Draconid Meteor Shower 2024: Where & When To Watch?

 Draconids 2024: Conclusion

 In 2024, the Draconids peak on the night of October 8.
 Although the meteor shower is expected to produce only 5 meteors per hour at its peak, these meteors will be well-seen in the almost moonless sky.
 Moreover, the Draconids are unpredictable, so let's keep our fingers crossed for a larger display.
 And even if the meteor shower doesn't meet our expectations this year, let's give it another chance in 2025, when the Draconids’ parent comet returns to the inner Solar System, possibly unleashing the Draconid meteor storm.
-To see more “shooting stars” in October, check our article on October meteor showers.
+To see more “shooting stars” in October, check the Sky Tonight calendar or our article on October meteor showers.

 Keep your eyes on the sky!
 Wishing you the best of luck in your observations.